top of page

 INSULATING ATTIC FLOOR

-Warm air rises and so do your utility bills all winter long.
+Warm air rises, and so do your utility bills all winter long.
 If you notice any frost on the shingle nails poking through your attic roof deck or see frost on the underside of your roof, you are losing big money!
 Natural updraft will cause any hole or cut in a ceiling vapour barrier to allow air to be sucked out of your home and into the attic like a chimney.
 Even several small holes (such as light receptacles, wiring holes, and drywall screws) can add up to tremendous air loss.

 Attic insulation installation with our insulating spray foam is a beneficial procedure that can prevent this air loss.
 Spraying the floor minimizes the surface area you spray, minimizes the amount of foam needed, and minimizes your utilities because you’re only heating and cooling the area you live in.
 In other words, you’re not paying to heat and cool the additional square footage in your attic that you don’t use.